Why do you need an agent?

 Where do they live?

 In today’s world with the Internet and overnight carriers, there is no restriction on where an artist lives.
 We are currently working with artists all over the world!

 How long have some of artists been with ALI?

 Royalties are still being paid to many artists that started with Art Licensing more than 10 years ago!

 What are the names of some of the artists you presently represent?

 William Vanderdasson, Jenny Newland, Nicky Boehme, Color Bakery, and many more.

 What style of art is Art Licensing looking for?

-We are looking for a wide variety of art, including traditional, realism, country, contemporary and some other styles in a variety of mediums.
-Please note that we are looking for two-dimensional wall art (not three-dimensional sculpture).
+We are looking for a wide selection of art in a variety of mediums in two-dimensional format (not three-dimensional sculpture).
 Color and trend are very important.
-Pencil, charcoal and pen and ink are rarely used for art reproduction, but like to see various styles and subject matter.
+Pencil, charcoal and pen and ink are rarely used for art reproduction, but we like to see various styles and subject matter such as the following: